-Example: If there are two resistors in a series circuit, R_1 and R_2 , both of which have the same value, each resistor will have the same voltage across it which will be half of the source voltage as shown in Figure 213.6.
+Example: If there are two resistors in a series circuit, R1 and R2, both of which have the same value, each resistor will have the same voltage across it which will be half of the source voltage as shown in Figure 213.6.

 Because of the Kirchhoff voltage law, if the source voltage is known and the value of each resistor is known, the voltage across each resistor can be determined by proportions.
-The voltage across the resistor with the largest value will have a higher resistance across it than the resistor with the smaller value.
-Illustrated in Figure 213.7 the value of the voltage across each resistor can be calculated using the voltage divider equation as show in Equation 213.8.
+The voltage across the resistor with the largest value will have a higher resistance across it than the resistor with the smaller resistor.
+This is illustrated in Figure 213.7 and the value of the voltage across each resistor can be calculated using the voltage divider equation as show in Equation 213.8.